-- Program goals - Eligibility requirements - Application requirements (e.g., due dates, submission dates, matching requirements) - Allowable costs and restrictions on allowable costs - Technical standards preferred, required, or allowed under each program, if applicable - Reporting requirements
+- Program goals - Eligibility requirements - Application requirements (e.g., due dates, submission dates, matching requirements) - Allowable costs and restrictions on allowable costs - Accredited technical standards preferred, required, or allowed under each program, if applicable - Reporting requirements

-Additionally, recipients should be aware of common requirements for grants funding emergency communications, including:
+Additionally, recipients should be aware of common requirements for grants funding emergency communications, 50 including:

 - Environmental Planning and Historic Preservation (EHP) Compliance.
 Recipients must comply with all applicable EHP laws, regulations, Executive Orders, and agency guidance.
 Recipients are strongly encouraged to discuss projects with federal grant program officers to understand EHP restrictions, requirements, and review processes prior to starting the project. - NIMS.
 Homeland Security Presidential Directive 5 (HSPD-5), Management of Domestic Incidents, requires the adoption of NIMS to strengthen and standardize preparedness response, and to receive preparedness grant funding.
-State, local, tribal, and territorial recipients should ensure that they meet, or are working to meet, the most recent NIMS implementation and reporting requirements as described in the applicable Notice of Funding Opportunity and NIMS Implementation Objectives published by FEMA. - Stakeholder Preparedness Review (SPR) Submittal.
+State, local, tribal, and territorial recipients should ensure that they meet, or are working to meet, the most recent NIMS implementation and reporting requirements as described in the applicable Notice of Funding Opportunity and NIMS Implementation Objectives published by FEMA.
+51 - Stakeholder Preparedness Review (SPR) Submittal.
 The Stakeholder Preparedness Review replaces the State Preparedness Report.
 Section 652(c) of the Post-Katrina Emergency Management Reform Act of 2006 (Public Law 109-295), 6 U.S.C. §752(c), and requires any state, territory, urban area, or tribe that receives federal preparedness assistance administered by DHS to submit an annual SPR to FEMA.
 The SPR is a self-assessment of a jurisdiction's current capability levels against the targets identified in the Threat and Hazard Identification and Risk Assessment (THIRA).
 Jurisdictions use the SPR to estimate their current preparedness capabilities and compare those to their THIRA results to identify gaps.
-They also use the SPR to identify potential approaches for addressing those capability gaps. - Threat and Hazard Identification and Risk Assessment.
-Since 2019, DHS/FEMA require Homeland Security Grant Program (State Homeland Security Program and Urban Area Security Initiative), Tribal Homeland Security Grant Program, and Emergency Management Performance Grant Program recipients to complete a THIRA report every three years (previously, a THIRA
+They also use the SPR to identify potential approaches for addressing those capability gaps.